14 states have published zero AI education guidance for schools. We scored the other 37. Here's what we found.

 AI assistant Sofia answers parent questions in 100+ languages.
 Board officially declared SAUSD an AI Forward District in April 2024.

 Launched the "Ed" AI chatbot in spring 2024.
-The company collapsed in June 2024.
+The vendor company collapsed in June 2024.
 A whistleblower reported student data was misused.
-The largest district AI failure in the country.
+LAUSD serves 520,000 students, making this the largest U.S. district to deploy and then withdraw an AI chatbot.

 Additional Districts Referenced in The Effort Crisis